-The Manual Trigger button is used to trigger an action rule from the Live View page; see page 7.
-Enable this button from Live View Config > Action Buttons.
+The Manual Trigger button can trigger an event directly from the Live View page.
+The button is configured under Live View Config > Action Buttons.

 Click Snapshot to save a snapshot of the video image.
 Right-click the video image to save it in JPEG format on your computer.
 This button is primarily intended for use when the AXIS Media Control viewer toolbar is not available.
 Enable this button from Live View Config > Action Buttons.